tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 \[Laughter]

-My-- My organization-- My sort of qualification for this (and we've talked about this and you agree) is, um... that the queer Community is a community of people established by a means of exclusion.
+My-- My organization-- My sort of qualification for this (and we've talked about this and you agree) is, um... that the queer community is a community of people established by a means of exclusion.
 Uh, we weren't collected in the hegemony, so we kind of banded together.

 And while there might be no specific persecution for asexual people in the way that *gay* people have faced, there is a kind of very quiet persecution for asexuals.
 It seem as being-- For instance, I think uh asexuality in the American Psychological Journal is still qualified as a mental-- As a psychological disease, a mental health disease.